Xylopyrographer/LiteLED/README.md

 # LiteLED

-## v1.2.1
+## v2.0.0

 ## What is it?

-An arduino-esp32 library for controlling WS2812B, SK6812, APA106 and SM16703 "clockless" RGB colour LED's with the ESP32 series of SoC's.
+An arduino-esp32 library for the Espressif ESP32 series of SoC's for controlling WS2812B, SK6812, APA106 and SM16703 intelligent "clockless" RGB colour LED's.

 It is a "light weight" library targeted for applications where simple colours or patterns on a LED strip or matrix panel are all that is required, such as driving the one colour RGB LED found on many ESP32 development boards.